umit-iace/tool-pywisp/docs/guide/index.rst

 It is possible to have different visualizers registered.
 They can be selected in GUI at runtime.
-Currently only visualizers based on matplotlib are available.
+Currently, only visualizers based on matplotlib are available.
 To visualize your rig, derive from :class:`~pywisp.visualization.MplVisualizer` and implement :func:`~pywisp.visualization.MplVisualizer.update`.
-It is recommented to use
+To update the canvas, it is recommended to use

 .. code-block:: python

     self.canvas.draw_idle()

-to update the canvas.

 For detailed information see the :ref:`chapter_examples` section.